Yarn Types : What Type of Yarn Suits Your Needs

 - Soft texture that makes it warm and comfortable to wear

-- Easy, fast-drying yarn for a quick knit or crochet project
+- Fast-drying, making it convenient for quick knit or crochet projects

 - Not prone to fuzzing like wool yarns are